TIBCOSoftware/snappydata/docs/aqp_aws.md

 *	<Note> The Amazon S3 buckets and files are private by default.
 Ensure that you set the permissions required to make the data publicly accessible.
 Please refer to the [documentation provided by Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) for detailed information on creating a bucket, adding files and setting required permissions.</Note>

 * <Note> You can also find AWS related information on the AWS homepage, from the **Account** > **Security Credentials** > **Access Credentials** option.</Note>

-> * Information related to the Bucket Name and Folder Location can be found on the AWS S3 site.
+* <Note> Information related to the Bucket Name and Folder Location can be found on the AWS S3 site.
 </Note>

 To define a table that references the data in AWS S3, create a paragraph in the following format: